 The FDA reviews all NDAs submitted to ensure that they are sufficiently complete for substantive review before it accepts them for filing.
 The FDA may request additional information rather than accept an NDA for filing.
 In this event, the NDA must be re-submitted with the additional information.
 The re-submitted application also is subject to review before the FDA accepts it for filing.
 Once the submission is accepted for filing, the FDA begins an in-depth substantive review.
 The FDA reviews an NDA to determine, among other things, whether a product is safe and effective for its intended use and whether its manufacturing is cGMP-compliant to assure and preserve the product's identity, strength, quality and purity.
 Before approving an NDA, the FDA will inspect the facility or facilities where the product is manufactured.
 The FDA will not approve an application unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
-The FDA may refer the NDA to an advisory committee is a panel of independent experts who provide advice and recommendations when requested by the FDA on matters of importance that come before the agency.
+The FDA may refer the NDA to an advisory committee for review, evaluation and recommendation as to whether the application should be approved and under what conditions.
+An advisory committee is a panel of independent experts who provide advice and recommendations when requested by the FDA on matters of importance that come before the agency.
 The FDA is not bound by the recommendation of an advisory committee.